-Pérez Correa González provides legal advice and counseling to individuals who have been victims of human rights violations, as well as to vulnerable communities, civil society organizations, and micro-entrepreneurs.
-We are part of the Thomson Reuters Foundation's "Trustlaw" free legal advice service.
+Pérez Correa González provides legal advice and counselling to individuals who have been victims of human rights violations, as well as to vulnerable communities, civil society organizations, and micro-entrepreneurs.
+We are part of the Thomson Reuters Foundation's "Trust law" free legal advice service.

 We also participate constantly in transactions with social impact and for the benefit of the base of the pyramid.

 - Represented a Mexican citizen in the two international extradition proceedings that the Ministry of Foreign Affairs initiated against him, achieving his unconditional freedom.
 Currently, we represent the client before the Inter-American Commission on Human Rights due to the violations and irregularities committed by the Mexican State in the extradition proceedings.

 - Represented a Mexican academic in a lawsuit for moral damages against a Mexican-based international organization for infamous Internet publications.

 - Represented an animal shelter in Mexico City (with more than 1,800 dogs and 100 cats), avoiding on several occasions the vacating of the building where they provide food and medical care to the animals.
 Currently, also assisting them in corporate matters and administrative procedures (verification visits by the Private Assistance Board).

 - Represented a student from a public university before federal courts (achieving to be considered as an authority for purposes of the Amparo trial), due to violations and irregularities in the processing of an administrative procedure before the university itself.